Pursuing Your Goals To Seek Or Fight Spousal Support

 Seeking A Modification Of A Spousal Support Order

 According to TX Fam.
 Code §8.056, spousal support obligations automatically terminate if either party passes away, or if the recipient marries someone else or cohabitates with another person while in an intimate relationship with them.
 Outside of those situations, alimony obligations remain in effect and legally enforceable until either the established date of expiration or upon periodic review by a court.

 Anyone who wishes to seek a modification of a maintenance order before its termination date must file a court motion and prove in a subsequent hearing that a “material and substantial change in circumstances” has made the old order untenable, as per TX Fam.
 Code §8.057.
 Representation from a seasoned lawyer in Houston can be beneficial when pursuing a modification of spousal support.

 Seek Help From An Experienced Divorce Attorney

 Given the uncommonly harsh restrictions on alimony established by state law, pursuing spousal support during a divorce is far from a simple matter.
 Without guidance from an experienced legal professional, your odds of convincing a court that your circumstances warrant financial support from your co-parent will likely be extremely slim.

-A Houston spousal support lawyer could answer questions and apprise you of whether you may have a valid case for alimony during a confidential consultation.
-Call today to schedule yours.
+Our lawyers can answer questions and apprise you of whether you may have a valid case for alimony during a confidential consultation.
+Call today to schedule yours: 713-714-3710.